 Galatians & Ephesians

-Paul wrote the letter to the Galatians from Antioch in 53 A.D.
+Paul wrote the letter to the Galatians probably from Corinth in 58 A.D.
 He rebukes them for listening to those who distort the gospel of Christ.
 He tells of his call to preach the gospel to the Gentiles.
 He tells of when he went to Jerusalem and spoke with those who said circumcision was necessary.
 They agreed that he was called to the Gentiles and they to the circumcision, giving him the right hand of fellowship.
 But then in Antioch Peter wouldn't eat with the Gentiles, fearing the Jews, so Paul confronted him in front of everyone, saying we are crucified with Christ and dead to the Law.
 He asks the Galatians, will they be made perfect by the flesh after receiving the Spirit by faith, not Law?

 He goes on to explain that Abraham was made righteous by faith, by believing the promise which was given to him 430 years before the Law came.
 God knew He was going to justify the Gentiles by faith, that's why Abraham is called the father of many nations.
 The promise was given to Abraham's seed--singular--Jesus Christ.
 So all in Christ receive the promise.